jspears/full-page-screen-capture-chrome-extension/README.md

 Full Page Screen Capture
 ========================

 A simple Google Chrome extension that takes a screen capture of a full web page.

-Every extension I tried couldn’t do this on Chrome 22 on Mac OSX Lion.
-So, I built this one to reliably do it.
-(Not tested, yet, on any other configurations.)
+Made super minimal for confined environments
 ### To Install

 From the webstore:

-Find the [Full Page Screen Capture App](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) in the Chrome Webstore and click install.

 Or, for development:

 1. Clone this repo